Building a foundation of faith in the youngest generations.

 If you are a first-time guest, there is opportunity to share special needs on the Welcome Card filled out at Check-In.
 Keep in mind, these concerns are more easily managed if your family is consistent in the service time attended.
 This enables leaders for that service to be familiar with your family and their needs.

-If this is something you’d like us to understand before you attend McDowell, contact our McDowell Kids Director, Justin Rodriquez at [email protected].
+If this is something you’d like us to understand before you attend McDowell, contact our Kids Pastor, Sarah Stevens at sarahsteven[email protected]

 Has your child had fever, diarrhea, vomiting in the last 24 hours?